Tariq1337/cse469-bchoc-project-G21-Spring-25-/README.md

 ## 📜 License

-This project was created for **CSE 469 – Blockchain and Cryptography** coursework.
+This project was created for **CSE 469 – Computer and Network Forensics** coursework.
-License terms may be added as needed by the project group.

 ---